Israel’s Fall Feasts and What they Mean for Christians

 Tabernacles God, in the person of Jesus Christ physically dwelling with His people, ruling and reigning physically in Jerusalem as king over all the earth

-The uniqueness of the Feast of Trumpets
+The Feast of Trumpets

-God is using His calendar, the Biblical Calendar of God especially so because to Him dates do matter.
-Each month in God’s calendar begins with a new moon and the appearance of a visible crescent moon, as can be seen in Jerusalem.
-Under this calendar, the full moon is always the middle of the month, and where there is no visible moon (called the new moon), it is the end of the month.
+As you will probably agree, the Lord is not following man’s calendar, the Gregorian calendar which was introduced in 1582, during the time of Pope Gregory XXIII.
+God is using His calendar, the Biblical Calendar of God specially so because to Him dates do matter.
+Each month, God’s calendar begins with a new moon and the appearing of a visible crescent moon, as can be seen in Jerusalem.
+Under this calendar, the full moon is always the middle of the month and where there is no visible moon (called the new moon), it is the end of the month.

 Fall Feasts - Phases of the moon